meeting-room-reservation-group/meeting-room-reservation-group/about.md

 permalink: /about/
 ---

 In this group we develop together a small application _Meeting Room Reservation (System)_.
 The idea is to show many steps, from gathering _Business Requirements_, setting up the project, doing _Test Driven Development_, adding the project to GitHub, etc, etc, till _Deployment_.
 All done in blog posts, so everyone should be able start, and follow these steps.

-By follow the blogs, all steps are shown.
-But it is also good for looking up how things are done, in a complete (mini) project.
+But it can also be used, to lookup how certain things are done, like using _Cucumber Features_, or _Continuous Integration_ by [Travis-CI](https://travis-ci.org/) in a complete (mini) project.

 ## Project Overview